phalcon-orphanage/docs/en/reference/models.rst

     // Save the album + its songs
     $album->save();

-Saving the album and the artist at the same time implictly makes use of a transaction so if anything goes wrong with saving the related records, the parent will not be saved either.
+Saving the album and the artist at the same time implicitly makes use of a transaction so if anything goes wrong with saving the related records, the parent will not be saved either.
 Messages are passed back to the user for information regarding any errors.